Cheshulko/Web-crawler-cpp/README.md

 # Just another one Web Crawler

 ## Overview
-The crawler starts with a specific URL to visit.
-It requests this URL and tries to find an input pattern on that page.
+The crawler starts from a specified URL.
+It requests that URL and searches the page for an input pattern.

-The result could be a success or failure.
-For success result, it counts the occupancies of pattern on that page.
+The result is either a success or a failure.
+For successful results, it counts occurrences of the pattern on the page.

-It identifies all the hyperlinks in the retrieved web pages and adds them to the list of URLs to visit.
+It extracts all hyperlinks from the retrieved pages and adds them to the list of URLs to visit.

 ## Input
-Initial Url, number of threads, number of Urls to scan and pattern to search
+Initial URL, number of threads, number of URLs to scan, and pattern to search for

 ## Output
-List of Succeed/Failed scanned Urls, occurrences of pattern, and Urls on that page to visit
+List of scanned URLs marked as Succeeded/Failed, occurrence counts for the pattern, and URLs found on each page to visit

 ## Environment
 * Qt 5.15.2